executors/executors/README.md

 `unique_thread_execution_mapping_tag` indicates that each execution agent created by a component is mapped onto a new thread of execution.

-[*Note:* A mapping of an execution agent onto a thread of execution implies the agent executes as-if on a `std::thread`. *--end note*]
+[*Note:* A mapping of an execution agent onto a thread of execution implies the agent executes as-if on a `std::thread`.
+Therefore, the facilities provided by `std::thread`, such as thread-local storage, are available.
+`unique_thread_execution_mapping_tag` provides stronger guarantees, in particular that thread-local storage will not be shared between execution agents. *--end note*]

 ### Classifying the blocking behavior of potentially blocking operations